Whiteknight/Acquaintance/docs/MessageBus.md

 The `IMessageBus` object is the central component of Acquaintance.
 Almost all interactions with Acquaintance and all behaviors of Acquaintance are performed through the `IMessageBus`.

+It is a good idea to make use of the Composition Root pattern when setting up your MessageBus.
+It is probably a good idea to set up your MessageBus in the same place as you set up a Dependency Injection container for your application.

 ## Creation Parameters

 ## The WorkerPool